mesosphere/dcos-docs-site/pages/1.11/installing/production/advanced/index.md

     sudo docker run -d -p <your-port>:80 -v $PWD/genconf/serve:/usr/share/nginx/html:ro nginx
     ```

-3.  <A name="masterinstall"></A> Run the following commands on each of your master nodes in succession to install DC/OS using your custom build file.
+3.  <A name="masterinstall"></A> Run the following commands on each of your master nodes in succession to install DC/OS using your custom build file:

-     **Tip:**
-      - Although there is no actual harm to your cluster, DC/OS may issue error messages until all of your master nodes are configured.

-   1. SSH to your master nodes.
+    * SSH to your master nodes.

         ```bash
         ssh <master-ip>
         ```

-   2. Make a new directory and navigate to it.
+    * Make a new directory and navigate to it.

         ```bash
         mkdir /tmp/dcos && cd /tmp/dcos
         ```

-   3. Download the DC/OS installer from the NGINX Docker container, where `<bootstrap-ip>` and `<your_port>` are specified in `bootstrap_url`.
+    * Download the DC/OS installer from the NGINX Docker container, where `<bootstrap-ip>` and `<your_port>` are specified in `bootstrap_url`.

         ```bash
         curl -O http://<bootstrap-ip>:<your_port>/dcos_install.sh
         ```

-   4. Run the following command to install DC/OS on your master nodes.
+    * Run the following command to install DC/OS on your master nodes.

         ```bash
         sudo bash dcos_install.sh master
         ```

+    **Tip:** Although there is no actual harm to your cluster, DC/OS may issue error messages until all of your master nodes are configured.

-4.  <A name="slaveinstall"></A> Run the following commands on each of your agent nodes to install DC/OS using your custom build file.
+4.  <A name="slaveinstall"></A> Run the following commands on each of your agent nodes to install DC/OS using your custom build file:

      * SSH to your agent nodes.